csc-training/summerschool/application-design/docs/02-documentation-testing.md

       the defition
         - many tools can generate automatically API documention from comments
     - Non-obvious implementation choices in comments in source code
 - Tools for documentation: RST and Markdown markup languages, wikis, Doxygen, github pages and readthedocs for hosting
+- Good documentation does not save bad code!

 # How is your code documented?

 **Discuss** within your table!

-# Documentation in GPAW & PlasmaBox
+# Documentation in GPAW & Runko

 <div class=column>
 GPAW